Need Help? Give us a call.

-Free to download, this plugin has free themes for use but additional premium themes start at $39.
+Free to download, Woocommerce has free themes for use but additional premium themes start at $39.
 There are additional extensions that range from free to $249.
 Some technological knowledge required.

 This all-in-one-solution comes with two ecommerce levels—Basic at $26 per month or Advanced at $40 per month.
-No technological knowledge required.
+No technological knowledge required to use Squarespace.

-This open-source framework requires a lot of technical know-how, but comes with the free Community Edition or the much more complex Enterprise solution at $18,000 a year.
+As an open-source framework, Magento requires a lot of technical know-how, but comes with the free Community Edition or the much more complex Enterprise solution at $18,000 a year.

-Easy to use and integrate, this service offers four plans, ranging from Shopify Lite at $9 per month to Shopify Advanced at $299 per month.
+Easy to use and integrate, Shopify offers four plans, ranging from Shopify Lite at $9 per month to Shopify Advanced at $299 per month.

 While it’s tempting to go for the cheaper options when choosing an ecommerce builder, King notes that some additional fees are unavoidable—and some are worth investing in.
 (Note that Shopify and other services might charge you additional percentages on purchases if you let customers pay by credit card.
 Usually these transactional fees can are between 1%-5% based on volume.)